ImperialCollegeLondon/webBO/README.md

 The authors thank Dr. Matthew Evans, one of the developers of <a href="https://github.com/the-grey-group/datalab">`datalab`</a> for insightful discussions and assistance in working with <a href="https://github.com/the-grey-group/datalab">`datalab`</a>'s API.
 The authors would also like to thank Dr. Diego Alonso Alvarez for his technical assistance in making `Web-BO` publically available.
 A.M.M. is supported by the Eric and Wendy Schmidt AI in Science Postdoctoral Fellowship, a Schmidt Futures program.
 K.E.J acknowledges the European Research Council through Agreement No. 758370 (ERC-StG-PE5-CoMMaD) and the Royal Society for a University Research Fellowship.

 ## license

+We release this software under the conditions of the MIT license.